tomwhite/covid-19-uk-data/README.md

 ## News

+* 25 March 2020.
+The reporting period for number of deaths changed.
+Previously it was for the 24 hour period starting and ending at 9am.
+The new period starts and ends at 5pm, and is reported the following afternoon at 2pm.
+(So the number of deaths reported on 25 March (cumulative total 463) represents the period 9am to 5pm on 24 March.)
+The testing and case numbers continue to be the 9am period.
 * 24 March 2020.
 Northern Ireland's Public Health Agency (PHA) started producing a Daily COVID-19 Surveillance Bulletin in PDF form.
 It contains test numbers (also broken down by Health and Social Care Trust), and case numbers *but only on a choropleth map* (and broken down by age and gender).
 * 21 March 2020.
 PHW is back to health board (not LA) breakdowns again, this time it looks permanent.
 * 20 March 2020.
 PHW is providing LA area breakdowns again, after not doing so for two days.